stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 }
 ```

-Returning expressions is an advanced feature and it is easy to make mistakes.
+Returning expressions is an advanced feature, and it is easy to make mistakes.
-In this regard, it is simplest to start development not returning expressions (in this case holders are unnecessary), and only add expression return types later.
+In this regard, it is simplest to start development not returning expressions (in this case holders are unnecessary) and only add expression return types later.

 It is always possible to return a non-expression type by evaluating the Eigen expression.
 For convenience, there is an `eval` function in Math that will evaluate Eigen expressions and forward anything else.
-This is convenient because it works on non-Eigen types as well (as compared to the built in `.eval()` member function on Eigen types).
+This is convenient because it works on non-Eigen types as well (as compared to the built-in `.eval()` member function on Eigen types).

 The implementation of @ref stan::math::make_holder is [here](https://github.com/stan-dev/math/blob/develop/stan/math/prim/meta/holder.hpp).

 ### Move Semantics

-In general, Stan math does not use move semantics very often.
+In general, Stan Math does not use move semantics very often.
 This is because of our arena allocator.
 Move semantics generally work as